 Betty was reunited with her parents; husband; son, James Schopf; parents-in-law, John and Henrietta (Steinke) Schopf; three siblings-in-law, Orville Schopf, Ralph Smith, and Mary (William) Wanke; and other relatives.

 Her life will be honored with a Mass of Christian Burial celebrated at 12:30 p.m. on Wednesday, July 3, 2019 at St. Joseph Catholic Church in Sturgeon Bay with Fr.
 Robert Stegmann as celebrant.
 Betty will be laid to rest in Bayside Cemetery, beside her husband, Harold.

 The Rosary will be prayed at the church, Wednesday morning, at 10:30 a.m. with visitation continuing from 10:45 a.m. until 12:15 p.m.

 Memorials may be given in Betty’s name for the St. Joseph Educational Endowment Fund.

 “Our family would like to extend a heartfelt thanks to all of the wonderful, compassionate caregivers and the staff of Unity Hospice for their care given to Mom.”

 Huehns Funeral Home in Sturgeon Bay is assisting the Schopf family.
 Expressions of sympathy, memories, and photos of Betty may be shared with her family through her tribute page at www.huehnsfuneralhome.com.

-To send flowers to Elizabeth (Betty) Jean (Schartner) Schopf's family, please visit our floral section.
+To plant a tree in memory of Elizabeth (Betty) Jean (Schartner) Schopf, please visit our tribute store.